 - Use the Scotch-Brite to rub off oxides from the ends of the wires.

 - Connect the wires and hook up banana cables in desired configuration: parallel or anti-parallel.
-The wider spacing of wires is desirable for the parallel currents configuration.
+Use the wider spacing of wires for parallel currents and the closer spacing for anti-parallel currents.

 - Turn current knob to 0 and voltage knob to maximum.